Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.2.c.** Given your answer from 2.b and the size of *E.coli*'s genome, is 5mL of the overnight culture sufficent to ensure that you have every single nonlethal base pair substitution in culture?
 (Yes  / No, Explain your answer in 2-3 sentences)

 Note: Question-2 is based on an entry form [*Cell Biology by the Numbers*](http://book.bionumbers.org/what-is-the-mutation-rate-during-genome-replication/).
-Please attempt the question on your own first without looking at the website.

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?